 Tessa is confused, on prescription medication for her depression, and can’t focus on a single thing for five minutes.
 Despite the infinite possibilities, Tessa ended up a wreck, and Sally can’t wrap her head around it.

-The constant idea that our life could be something else than it is, dwelling on it, and continuously shifting directions, makes not just Tessa, but an entire generation completely lost, miserable, and weak.
+The constant idea that our lives could be something else than it is, dwelling on it, and continuously shifting directions, makes not just Tessa, but an entire generation completely lost, miserable, and weak.
 A generation with a constant FOMO cloud above their heads.

 The reality is that the new generation is weaker than their parents.
 This is the first time in history and a catastrophic event for humanity.
 After centuries of growing stronger as a species and thriving, we are declining.
 I betcha good ‘ol Sally didn’t have the extinction of humanity in mind when she busted her ass to make the sky the limit for her princess, but hey, shit happens.